 My children attended this school and overall it has been an o.k. experience.
 Nothing to get excited over.
 The district has grown tremendously in size and diversity of student population.
 Don't see how the administrators are working to diversify the teaching population.
 There aren't any minority teachers and the teachers need to learn more about cultures other than their own.
 The current principal at the middle school is way better than the previous one who could not relate to "other" people.
 I believe the academics are good especially with many families moving in from districts that lower ratings.
 There needs to be more variety in classes offered even at middle school...my daughter had health and was forced to only watch football/male dominated sports related movies and complete worksheets that i call busywork...i am sure that change will come in time.

 Licking Heights Central is a public middle school in Pataskala.
-The principal of Licking Heights Central is Terrance M. Hubbard, who can be contacted at email@example.com.
-585 children attend Licking Heights Central and identify as White, non-Hispanic; Multiracial; and Black, non-Hispanic.
-33% of the 585 students here are classified as "economically disadvantaged", and 40% are paying reduced lunch prices.
-The student to teacher ratio at Licking Heights Central is 15:1.
+The principal of Licking Heights Central is Terrance M. Hubbard, who can be contacted at firstname.lastname@example.org.
+585 students go to Licking Heights Central and identify primarily as White, non-Hispanic; Multiracial; and Black, non-Hispanic.
+33% of the 585 students here are classified as "economically disadvantaged", and 40% have subsidized lunches.
+The ratio of students to teachers at Licking Heights Central is 15:1.
 Waggoner Road Middle School is one of the nearest middle schools.

 - Computer arts